 Spring piston air rifles are the most common air guns used by adults.
 They utilize a hefty spring and air piston to propel a pellet down range.
 For each shot the spring is retracted, and when fired, the spring pushes the piston forward, propelling a charge of air into the barrel of the gun.
 While the spring piston is the propulsion method, there are several types of cocking mechanisms, such as barrel-cocking, side-cocking and under-lever.
 The most common type is the break barrel gun.
 Extremely high velocities and accuracy are attainable with spring piston rifles, and their versatility makes them very popular amongst all shooting styles.

 Spring piston guns are popular for both plinking and hunting.
-Some of the more popular spring piston guns include the low cost Ruger Blackhawk®, the high quality line of German made RWS air rifles, and the Walther Talon Magnum, which is available in both .177 and .22 caliber.
+Some of the more popular spring piston guns include the low cost Ruger Blackhawk® and the high quality line of German made RWS air rifles which are available in both .177 and .22 caliber.

 Pre-charged pneumatics use a large air reservoir of extremely high pressure air, which results in many shots before a recharge is required.
 Often abbreviated “PCP” for short, recharging of the tank is done with either a high-pressure hand pump or a SCUBA tank with proper adapters.
 Pre-charged pneumatics are the most powerful types of airguns that are made, and are generally among the most accurate air rifles that are available to be purchased.
 As a consequence of being the most powerful, most accurate, and made from the highest quality parts and craftsmanship, pre-charged pneumatics are often among the more expensive air rifles to own.